sternstaub/Civitas-RPG-Framework/README.md

 I want to thank the [Lyria server and it's staff](https://lyriaserver.de) for all the inspiration regarding the possibilities of minecraft.
 From the many days of playing there, i learned that essential RPG concepts can be realized in a simple, yet effective way.
 In combination with a well-maintained forum and other platforms, people can build true communities, tell great tales and spend a good time with each other.
 I have learned that using minecraft as a platform for role playing opens up many possibilities and offers a nice amount of flexibility.

+Also, i have written the [TownyPlots Extended](https://cursefire.com/minecraft/bukkit-plugins/townyplots) plugin in the past (bukkit times :')).
+Thus, i will prototype the Civitas Ecosystem on Towny as a starting point.
+Productive buildings - like they existed in TownyPlots - will definitley be a part of the framework.
+But also, i intend on introducing guild buildings, so that guilds may buy buildings in different towns to gain influence for example.

 Please note that Civitas is, and will be, written for [PaperMC server software](https://papermc.io/).
 It is not supposed to work on other platforms (tho it aswell might - but i don't support it).

 ***This is at an early stage.***